-The day is Friday, March 25, 2019, and Claudia and I are planning a night alone in West Palm’s Cityplace.
-Meanwhile, Madison is left alone at 16 years old.
+The day is Friday, March 25, 2020, and Claudia and I are planning a night alone in West Palm’s Cityplace.
+Meanwhile, Madison is left alone.
 I am sure I could trust her.
 Our favorite spots in Cityplace are Muvico, Sloan’s, Lost City Cigars and of course, Macy’s.

 Around 4PM, I check on the movies and noticed there are no exact matches for “an action thriller where a Navy Seal with a dysfunctional nature falls in love at the end.”
 Muvico does, however, match our combined movie preferences as close as possible by rank ordering our list based on combined Netflix, Amazon and cable preference histories.

 As I arrive within the 5 mile geofence surrounding Cityplace, I search for available parking spots and select one near a trolley stop.
 Meanwhile, Muvico shows a crowd building up for one of our chosen movies, thereby suggesting we wait for the 8PM showing instead.

 As we approach the trolley, Claudia puts on her Vuzix Blade smartglasses and is having a field day on offers through Facebook Local.
 Sure enough, she gets an offer from Macy’s on a new line of shoes.
 Earlier in the month, she had scanned a Macy’s purse through an Apple iBeacon to follow them on Twitter and embrace Facebook with a “love.”

 She then checks her social currency account and sees she has enough reward points accumulated from her AMEX check-ins, loves and rewards.
 Meanwhile, I kill some time checking on local attractions.
 My Apple Watch app is pinging away with deals at my favorite spots.